hilarywenyi/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/mobile-idx-sdk-overview/main/index.md

 ## Sign-in flow

-Okta supports many ways of authenticating the identity of a user during sign-in.
+Okta supports many ways of authenticating the identity of a user during the sign-in flow.
 An Okta org administrator creates _policies_, different mixes of authentication methods (also called factors), and assigns them to apps, people, groups, and more.
 Policies also configure how many authentication methods are required (multifactor), and which methods are optional.
 This results in a large number of possible combinations for the different factors and steps to complete the sign-in flow.